Class: Mocha::Expectation

 #multiple_yields(*parameter_groups) ⇒ Expectation

-Modifies expectation so that when the expected method is called, it yields multiple times per invocation with the specified parameter_groups
+Modifies expectation so that when the expected method is called, it yields multiple times per invocation with the specified parameter_groups.

-.
+If no block is provided, the method will still attempt to yield resulting in a LocalJumpError.
 Note that this is what would happen if a “real” (non-mock) method implementation tried to yield to a non-existent block.

 430 431 432 433 |